merely-useful/py-rse/index.md

 creating the fixture and running the code can be considerably more complicated.
 For example,
-in the case of our Zipf's Law software an appropriate integration test fixture might be a text file with a word frequency distribution that has a known \(\alpha\) value.
+in the case of our Zipf's Law software, an appropriate integration test fixture might be a text file with a word frequency distribution that has a known \(\alpha\) value.
 In order to create this text fixture, we need a way to generate random words.